NemiMoser/Whats-Coding/Readme.md

 - Modals

 ## Usage:
-To view the password generator, open the 'index.html' file in your web browser.
+To view the code learning app, open the 'index.html' file in your web browser.

 ## User Story
 As A new student